Excerpt from How Do I Love Thee?

 But unfortunately, in requiring such attention, two of my siblings had to accompany me: Henrietta as my helper

 and Edward as our chaperon.
 Other family came and went, and at times there was more family here than in

-in charge.
+not in charge.
 Papa was.
-It was regrettable that propriety forced three of us to be pulled from the family home, but
+It was regrettable that propriety forced three of us to be pulled from the family home,

 where she was planted.
 And Bro . . . he was quite willing to lounge with me at Torquay if it prevented his being